Chemaclass/chemaclass.com/content/blog/2022-09-25-the-beauty-of-leadership.md

 [taxonomies]
 tags = [ "leadership", "people", "management" ]
 [extra]
-subtitle = "What is leadership and what is not?" static_thumbnail = "/images/blog/2022-09-25/cover.jpg"
+subtitle = "Team Lead?
+Tech Lead?
+What is leadership and what is not?" static_thumbnail = "/images/blog/2022-09-25/cover.jpg"
 +++